adrianotelea/weather-app/README.md

 ## WeatherStats

 A Reactive Spring Boot App that exposes an endpoint which receives a list of cities.
 The app calls an external API that returns forecast mock data.
-Using the mock data average wind and temperature are returned, and a CSV file is generated in its root.
+Using the mock data, average wind and temperature are returned, and a CSV file is generated in its root.

 The app only returns values for a predefined list of cities, configurable through environment variables.